S$ 136 Find Cheap Flights from South Pacific to Singapore

 • How far in advance should I book a flight from South Pacific to Singapore?

-To get a below-average price on the flight from South Pacific to Singapore, you should book around 4 weeks before departure.
-For the absolute cheapest price, our data suggests you should book 6 weeks before departure.
+To get a below-average price on a flight from South Pacific to Singapore, you should book around 5 weeks before departure, which saves you about 27% compared to booking last-minute.
+For the absolute cheapest price, our data suggests you should book 12 weeks before departure.

 • How long is the flight to Singapore?

-An average direct flight from South Pacific to Singapore takes 12h 46m, covering a distance of 10096 km.
-The shortest route is Perth (PER) to Singapore (SIN) with an average flight time of 4h 40m.
+An average direct flight from South Pacific to Singapore takes 13h 26m, covering a distance of 10096 km.
+The shortest route is Darwin (DRW) to Singapore (SIN) with an average flight time of 4h 40m.

 • What is the most popular destination in Singapore?